foobnix/LibreraReader/docs/wiki/faq/how-to-configure-the-widget/fr.md

 |![](6.jpg)|![](9.jpg)|![](10.jpg)|

-Pour ajouter et personnaliser le widget:
+To add and customize the widget:

-* Accédez aux paramètres de widget de bureau de votre lanceur et ajoutez le widget Librera à votre bureau.
+* Go to your launcher's desktop widget settings and add the Librera widget to your desktop
-* Une fois le widget ajouté, connectez-vous à Librera.
+* Once you've added the widget log in to Librera
-* Balayez l'écran de gauche à droite pour afficher le menu.
+* Swipe from left to right to pull the menu
-* Faites défiler le menu jusqu'à l'élément Paramètres du widget.
+* Scroll down the menu to the Widget settings item.

 ||||
 |-|-|-|
 |![](20.jpg)|![](21.jpg)|![](22.jpg)|

-Dans les paramètres du widget Vous pouvez personnaliser l'apparence de Votre widget a Librera:
+In the widget settings You can customize the look of Your widget has Librera:

-* Informations affichées dans le widget - Livres récents ou favoris
+* Information displayed in the widget - Recent books or Favorites
-* Sa vue est une liste ou une grille
+* Its view is a List or Grid
-* Le nombre de livres affichés dans le widget.
+* The number of books displayed in the widget.

-**Vous pouvez configurer le widget de manière optimale pour vous-même.**
+**You can configure the widget optimally for yourself.**

 ||||
 |-|-|-|